Postgraduate study

 A UK 2:1 honours degree, or its international equivalent

-• a two minute video where you introduce yourself and discuss a potential circumstance for change across one of the three programme themes (social, technical or environmental change).
-The video should showcase your ability to present complex subject matter supported by appropriate reference materials, which may include objects; images; visualisations; compositions; performance; drawing; writing; etc
+• a clearly identified hyperlink to a two minute video where you introduce yourself and discuss a potential circumstance for change across at least one of the programme themes (social, technical, environmental, inclusive, or political change).
+The video should showcase your ability to both address and present complex subject matter supported by appropriate reference materials (which may include images; articles; visualisations; compositions; performance; drawing; and/or writing).

-• a collection of visual support material (maximum 15 pages) which demonstrates your affinity and aptitude for engaging in creative, design-led, studio based work.
-This can be existing project work, a portfolio of drawings; sketchbook development; whatever exemplifies your creative approaches to thinking and communicating complex information and ideas.
+• a collection of visual support material which demonstrates your affinity and aptitude for engaging in creative, design-led work.
+This can be existing project work, a portfolio of drawings, objects or artefacts and the processes of their making; sketchbook development; collated and curated research findings/materials with analysis; whatever exemplifies your creative approaches to thinking and communicating complex information and ideas.

 The portfolio is a requirement which helps us to determine your level of creative competency, to help us understand in which ways you will be able to flourish on our programme.
 Prior training in art, design or architecture is not required, but a desire and the courage to communicate change through multi-media means is expected.
 Professional experience equivalent to academic qualifications may be considered.